TezosRio/TezzeT/README.md

 **TEZZET** is a fast, lightweight, secure and efficient Android Mobile Tezos Wallet.

 It is written in Java language, and uses our TezosJ_SDK library.
-This repository contains the wallet source code.
+This repository contains the wallet source code that you may import as a project in Android Studio.
 You are free to clone, study how it was done and fork this project at will.

 ## TEZZET Installation